 If your app targets Android 7.0 (API level 24) or higher, you can configure how your app handles multi-window display.
 For example, you can specify your activity's minimum allowable dimensions.
 You can also disable multi-window display for your app, ensuring that the system only shows your app in full-screen mode.

-Android 7.0 allows several apps to share the screen at once.
+Android allows several apps to share the screen at once.
 For example, a user could split the screen, viewing a web page on the left side while composing an email on the right side.
-The user experience depends on the device:
+The user experience depends on the version of the Android OS and the kind of device:

 - Handheld devices running Android 7.0 offer split-screen mode.
 In this mode, the system fills the screen with two apps, showing them either side-by-side or one-above-the-other.
 The user can drag the dividing line separating the two to make one app larger and the other smaller.

-- On TV devices, apps can put themselves in picture-in-picture mode, allowing them to continue showing content while the user browses or interacts with other apps.
+- Starting with Android 8.0, apps can put themselves in picture-in-picture mode, allowing them to continue showing content while the user browses or interacts with other apps.

 - Manufacturers of larger devices can choose to enable freeform mode, in which the user can freely resize each activity.
 If the manufacturer enables this feature, the device offers freeform mode in addition to split-screen mode.

 The user can switch into multi-window mode in the following ways: